philbuchanan/Accordion-Shortcodes/readme.txt

 == Upgrade Notice ==
 = 1.2.2 =
-Add option to scroll page to title when it's clicked open (useful if your accordion items contain a lot of content).
+Added option to scroll page to title when it's clicked open (useful if your accordion items contain a lot of content).

 = 1.2.1 =
 Added option to open all items by default.